-Kitchen/Dining Room with oven, dishwasher, microwave, washing machine, dining table/chairs, additional seating and wood burning stove.
+Kitchen/Dining Room well equipped for cooking, with oven, dishwasher, microwave, washing machine, dining table/chairs, additional seating and wood burning stove.

 Living Room with two sofas, TV (Freeview), DVD player, fireplace containing a wood burning stove and French windows to patio and garden at rear of cottage.

 Bedroom One with double bed (4ft 6) and Ensuite WC/basin.